Interstate 90 in Idaho: History

 Interstate 90 from Coeur d'Alene to Lookout Pass roughly follows the route of the Mullan Road, constructed in 1859–60 by the U.S. Army and civilian volunteers led by captain John Mullan.
-Mullan received a series of appropriations from U.S. Congress from 1855 to 1860, totaling $230,000, to build the first engineered road west of the Mississippi River and connect Fort Walla Walla to Fort Benton.
-The road also followed the Coeur d'Alene River and its south fork, which was long used by the Coeur d'Alene people to visit hunting grounds in modern-day Montana.
+Mullan received a series of appropriations from U.S. Congress from 1855 to 1860, totaling $230,000, to build the first engineered road west of the Mississippi River and connect Fort Walla Walla to Fort Benton on the Missouri River.
+The road through the Idaho Panhandle was constructed in 1859 and followed the Coeur d'Alene River and its south fork, which was long used by the Coeur d'Alene people to visit hunting grounds in modern-day Montana.
+The Mullan Road was designated as a National Historic Engineering Landmark in 1978 by the American Society of Civil Engineers.

 The Idaho state government designated Route 2, the North Pacific Highway, between the Washington border and St. Regis Pass as part of its original numbered highway system in 1914.
 Other sections of I-90 were built over the Yellowstone Trail and U.S. Route 10, though some parts of I-90 were cut as new roadway.
 The link from Post Falls to the Washington state border was completed in 1972 at a cost of $1.1 million to upgrade the existing road and build a new bridge over the Spokane River.

 The small town of Wallace in the Silver Valley still prides itself on having what was the last stoplight on I-90.
 Its downtown has many historical buildings, which would have been wiped out by the original planned route of the freeway, so in 1976, city leaders had the downtown placed on the National Register of Historic Places.
 Alternatives discussed in 1963 included tunnels and twin levels.

 As a result, the federal government was forced at great expense to reroute the freeway to the northern edge of downtown and elevate it.
 Work on that section was resumed in 1984, and it opened in September 1991.
 A bicycle path is routed beneath part of that segment.
 Before the move to the viaduct, I-90 went from a freeway at the western edge of Wallace, then turned to surface streets and followed the main arterial as U.S. Route 10 through town, which included the last stoplight on I-90 between Seattle and Boston.
 Upon reaching the eastern edge of the town it became a limited access divided highway once again.

-The interstate also was routed along Lake Coeur d'Alene as a surface street before the Veterans Memorial Centennial Bridge was completed in 1992, traveling further above the lake.
+The interstate was routed along the shore of Lake Coeur d'Alene as a surface street until August 1992.
+The Veterans Memorial Centennial Bridge, which carries I-90 further above the lake and Bennett Bay, was dedicated on July 4, 1992.
+The westbound lanes of the 5.5 mi section east of Coeur d'Alene were opened later that month and followed by the eastbound lanes on August 27.
+A portion of the former highway was converted into an extension of the Centennial Trail.